findkit/findkit/packages/docs/docs/ui/advanced/disable-cdn.md

   - You cannot make test installations since the code of the test builds are not uploaded to our CDN.
 - If you need to run fork of `@findkit/ui`
-- You just cannot connect to `cdn.findkit.com` from a internal network.
+- You just cannot connect to `cdn.findkit.com` from an internal network.
 - Developing offline

 ## Code